surpher/PactSwift/README.md

 ## Generated Pact contracts

 By default, generated Pact contracts are written to `/tmp/pacts`.
-Edit your scheme and add `PACT_OUTPUT_DIR` environment variable ([in `Run` step](./Documentation/images/12_xcode_scheme_env_setup.png)) with path to the directory you want your Pact contracts to be written to.
+Edit your scheme and add `PACT_OUTPUT_DIR` environment variable (in [`Run`](./Documentation/images/12_xcode_scheme_env_setup.png) section) with path to the directory you want your Pact contracts to be written to.

-⚠️ Sandboxed apps are limited in where they can write the Pact contract file.
-The default location is the `Documents` folder in the sandbox (eg: `~/Library/Containers/com.example.your-project-name/Data/Documents`) and *can not* be overriden by the environment variable `PACT_OUTPUT_DIR`.
+Sandboxed apps (macOS) are limited in where they can write the Pact contract files.
+The default location is the `Documents` folder in the sandbox (eg: `~/Library/Containers/com.example.your-project-name/Data/Documents`).
+Setting the environment variable `PACT_OUTPUT_DIR` might not work without some extra setting.
 Look at the logs in debug area for the Pact file location.

 ## Writing Pact tests